No related articles

 The research assistant's main task is to contribute, at the request of Committee Directors or Senior Management, to the research and writing necessary for the drafting of Assembly reports and other documents such as background information documents and drafts of speeches.
 Research assistants attend the parliamentary Sessions of the Assembly and are asked to assist in note taking and summary writing.
 As part of the larger NATO PA team, research assistants are occasionally asked to complete basic administrative tasks.

 Candidates must have a Master's degree (or equivalent) in Political Sciences, International Relations or a related field.
-Candidates may apply prior to obtaining their degree as long as all requirements for their MA have been fully completed.
+Candidates may apply prior to obtaining their degree as long as all requirements for their MA have been fully completed by the start of the programme.
 Candidates still in the middle of their MA studies will not be considered.
 Experience in government or policy research institutions is a further asset.

 Preference is given to candidates who have recently completed their Master’s degree.